natenka/pyneng-book-en/docs/source/exercises/17_exercises.rst

     C3PO,c3po@gmail.com,16/12/2019 17:15
     C-3PO,c3po@gmail.com,16/12/2019 17:24

-Of these three entries, only one should be written to final file - the latest:
+Of these three records, only one should be written to the final file - the most recent:

 ::

     C-3PO,c3po@gmail.com,16/12/2019 17:24

-It is convenient to use datetime objects from *datetime* module to compare dates.
-To simplify work with dates, convert_str_to_datetime() function was created - it converts a string with a date in format 11/10/2019 14:05 into an datetime object.
-The resulting datetime objects can be compared.
-The second convert_datetime_to_str() function does the reverse operation - converts datetime object into a string.
+It is convenient to use datetime objects from the datetime module for comparing dates.
+To make it easier to work with dates, the convert_str_to_datetime function has been created - it converts a date string in the format 11/10/2019 14:05 into a datetime object.
+The resulting datetime objects can be compared with each other.
+The second function, convert_datetime_to_str, does the opposite — it turns a datetime object into a string.

-Functions convert_str_to_datetime() and convert_datetime_to_str() are not necessary to use.
+It is not necessary to use the functions convert_str_to_datetime and convert_datetime_to_str

 .. code:: python